 Every language has some issues, often grammar issues, that cause learners difficulty.
 In the case of Spanish, one thing that gives people special trouble is the existence of two forms of the verb “to be”.
 Both ser and estar translate into English as “to be”.
-Here’s how to get them straight.
+Ser vs estar, here’s how to get them straight.

 You can find lots of detailed explanations on the use of these two verbs in books or on the web.
 But be careful.
 You won’t remember all of these explanations.
 There is a certain amount of information overload here.
 If you try to remember all of this you may just start second guessing yourself while speaking.
 Not a good idea.
 You are better off just accepting in general terms that ser refers to an inherent status, quality or condition and that estar refers to a temporary or changing status or condition.

-Try to be aware of this distinction when you are reading and listen.
+To help develop these habits, try to be aware of this distinction when you are reading and listen.
 Underline phrases which have these words in them, or save them on LingQ.
-In this way, through exposure and observation you will gradually get used to the difference, and it will all become second nature.
+In this way, through exposure and observation you will gradually get used to the difference, and it will start to become second nature.
 And if you get it right some of the time and wrong some of the time, that doesn’t really matter.
 With continued exposure, continued awareness, and continued practice, you will gradually get it right more and more of the time.

 In fact, as with most grammatical explanations, even if we understand all the rules and exceptions, putting it into practice while using the language is another story.
-This is largely because we don’t have this distinction of two forms of the verb “to be” in English, and need to develop new language habits.
+Because we don’t have this distinction of two forms of the verb “to be” in English, it is normal to continue making mistakes until we develop new language habits.

-There is no doubt that some degree of explanation and examples pointing out these usage patterns can be helpful.
-It can get us noticing these structures better when we are listening and reading.
+Explanations and examples highlighting these usage patterns can help us notice these structures better when we are listening and reading.
 Otherwise, it is possible that these unfamiliar aspects of the language will pass us by no matter how much we listen and read.

 Read A Variety of Resources